LucasHasting/IP-Subnet-Calculator/README.md

 ## Example

 For an example of how to use the program, see the video here (to be posted in the future).

+## Program-Overview

+The subnetting.py files contains the main driver of the program and is what needs to be executed, the functions_and_constants.py file contains the constants used in both programs and the functions used in subnetting.py